NourSaf/Berlin-aplace-full-of-memories/README.md

 # Mapping the Daily

 A.
-This is my first attempt at using the Leaflet JavaScript framework and integrating a custom-designed map from Mapbox.
+This marks my inaugural endeavor with the Leaflet JavaScript framework, involving the integration of a custom-designed map from Mapbox.
 B.
-It's a basic tool for displaying locations you frequently visit and linking them with Google Maps for easy search.
+t's a fundamental tool for showcasing locations you visit regularly and seamlessly connecting them with Google Maps for effortless searches.